Machine Learning for Singularities

-Always‑defined math
+Always‑defined math for edge cases anywhere.

 How it works